GENIE SPELLS - DJINN

 MAGIC SPELL BOOKS

-FOR LOVE - PROTECTION - HEALING TALISMAN - MONEY TALISMAN - FRIENDSHIP
+TALISMANS FOR LOVE - MONEY - PROTECTION - HEALING - PROSPERITY

 A talisman is an object marked with magic powers and is believed to confer on its bearer supernatural powers or protection.
 A Talisman is a small amulet or other object, often bearing magical symbols, worn for protection against evil spirits or the supernatural.
 These talismans have a wide variety of purposes as each one is specifically made for the intention of helping each individual.
 Talismans are charms which have magical empowering abilities or power of their own which is transmitted to their possessors.